e18e/e18e/docs/blog/source-maps-or-not.md

 We can wrap up most of the decision making process into these points:

 - Prefer shipping readable code over minified code
-- If you must ship minified code, ship source maps (possibly without source content)
+- If you must ship minified code, ship source maps (possibly with sources hosted remotely)
 - Otherwise, source maps are generally not needed

 If you have any comments or questions on this topic, feel free to reach out on the [e18e Discord](https://chat.e18e.dev/).